ViniStef/go-learnings/functions/Annotations.md

 where the underscore is a convention, in Go it is a real language feature.
 </li>
 <li>The Go compiler <strong>will throw an error</strong> if you have any unused variable declarations in your code, so you need to ignore anything you don't intend to use.</li>

+## Named Return Values
+<li>A return statement without arguments returns the named return values.
+This is known as a "naked" return.
+Naked return statements should be used only in short functions.
+They can harm readability in longer functions.</li>